ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/graph/graph-recursive.markdown

     ManagerName: manager.FirstName
 }
 {CODE-BLOCK/}
 This query would yield the following results.
-The amount of results is the same as in _Example I_, but since we specified **longest** in **recursive** definition, when there is a longer path available, the query chooses the longest path available.
+The amount of results is the same as in _Example I_, but since we specified ```longest``` in ```recursive``` definition, when there is a longer path available, the query chooses the longest path available.
 ![Example III query results.](images/recursive_query_results_3.png)

-### Example IV
+{PANEL/}

+{PANEL: Example IV - Including both nodes and edges in recursion pattern}

 What if we want to retrieve not only the _IDs_ of documents in traversal path, but vertices that appear along the path as well?
-Then we would expand the scope of **recursive** statement so it contains the vertex as well, as can be seen in the following query.
+Then we would expand the scope of ```recursive``` statement so it contains the node as well, as can be seen in the following query.
 {CODE-BLOCK:sql}
 //since the match expression here is complex,
 //we simply break it into multiple rows - to increase readability